 Homestays

-For participants interested in exploring a local homestay option with an Italian family, please contact the Adult Study Abroad Program Coordinator directly at adultstudyabroad@temple.edu.
+If you are interested in exploring a local homestay option with an Italian host, please contact the Adult Study Abroad Program Coordinator directly at [click-for-email].
+Spaces are limited.